 Should You Use Eleuthero for Health Purposes?

-While taking eleuthero in combination with andrographis may help treat the common cold, it's too soon to recommend eleuthero for any other health problem.
 If you're considering the use of Siberian ginseng in treatment of a chronic condition, make sure to consult your doctor before starting your supplement regimen.

 Hartz AJ, Bentler S, Noyes R, Hoehns J, Logemann C, Sinift S, Butani Y, Wang W, Brake K, Ernst M, Kautzman H. "Randomized controlled trial of Siberian ginseng for chronic fatigue."
 Psychol Med.
 2004 Jan;34(1):51-61.